 One of the most beneficial features for me is the fact that you can store over 250 pins in the lock system.
 This is ideal for all the forgetful souls out there.

-Even if you forget the pin of your lock, you can put in another backup code, and even a backup to the backup if that makes any sense.
-I am sure it will to all those who have been locked out of their emails and phones for forgetting their passwords.
+Even if you forget the pin of your lock, you can put in another backup code and even a backup to the backup if that makes any sense.
+I am sure it will make sense to all those who have been locked out of their email and phone for forgetting their passwords.

 When it comes to compatibility, the smart lock manages to be usable with an array of home security systems ranging from Honeywell and Alarm.com to Elk and Control4.
-Moreover, the lock is compatible with both Z-Wave independent and ZigBee networks.
+Moreover, the lock is compatible with Z-Wave alarm systems.
 Such vast compatibility ensures that the product is usable regardless of what security system you have.